pranav782/practice_interview/README.md

 console.log(1 + -'1' + '2');
 console.log(+'1' + '1' + '2');
 console.log('A' - 'B' + '2');
+console.log(typeof typeof 1);
+console.log(typeof null);
+console.log(typeof NaN);
+console.log(typeof undefined);
+console.log(false == '0');
+console.log(false === '0');
+console.log('2' - 2);

+1 < 2 < 3:
+The first expression appears to compare three numbers: 1, 2, and 3.
+However, JavaScript evaluates this expression from left to right.

+First, 1 < 2 is evaluated, which is true (true is equivalent to 1 in JavaScript).
+So far, the expression becomes true < 3.

+In the second comparison, true is coerced into the number 1, so the expression becomes 1 < 3, which is true.

+Therefore, the output of console.log(1 < 2 < 3) will be true.

+3 > 2 > 1:
+Similarly, the second expression is evaluated from left to right.

+First, 3 > 2 is evaluated, which is also true.
+So far, the expression becomes true > 1.

+However, here's where it gets tricky.
+Unlike the previous example, true is coerced into the number 1, but the comparison operator > does not perform a further comparison with 1.
+Instead, it compares 1 with 1.

+Comparing 1 > 1 results in false because 1 is not greater than 1.

+Therefore, the output of console.log(3 > 2 > 1) will be false.

+In both cases, the result may seem counterintuitive.
+It's important to note that the comparison operators in JavaScript (<, >, <=, >=) are left-associative and evaluate expressions from left to right.
+Additionally, JavaScript performs implicit type coercion when necessary, which can lead to unexpected results.
+To avoid confusion, it's recommended to use strict equality operators (=== and !==) when comparing values.

 console.log([] == []);
 console.log([] === []);